-Disaster resilience is about working together to keep communities safe from disasters.
+Disaster resilience is a system or community's ability to rapidly accommodate and recover from the impacts of hazards, restore essential structures and desired functionality, and adapt to new circumstances.
 Everybody has a role to play in reducing disaster risk and enabling community resilience at home, in our families and our local communities and networks.

-- What we're already doing? - Providing the My Ipswich Alerts service free of charge to enable residents to receive alerts of potentially dangerous weather and bushfires and take action to stay safe - Developing the Ipswich Integrated Catchment Plan as part of our ongoing commitment to understanding and preparing for flood
+Providing the My Ipswich Alerts service free of charge to enable residents to receive alerts of potentially dangerous weather and bushfires and take action to stay safe

-- Ongoing community education, awareness and engagement activities at local community and industry events and forums to promote disaster awareness and preparedness - Providing ongoing support to the State Emergency Service (SES) through a support policy and funding of an SES Local Controller to enable the City of Ipswich to be more responsive to disaster events - Developing Bushfire Hazard Response plans for the areas in Ipswich that face high bushfire risk - Partnering with the Queenslanders with Disability Network, the Centre for Disability Research and Policy at The University of Sydney and the Queensland Government, to promote the Disability Inclusive Disaster Risk Reduction Framework and decrease disaster risk for people with disabilities and their carers - Maintaining, reviewing and updating the Local Disaster Management Plan and Local Recovery Plans in consultation with the Local Disaster Management Group, to ensure a coordinated response to and recovery from disasters in our city - Ongoing coordination of the Local Disaster Management Group and subsequent partnering with emergency services and support agencies on community awareness and education initiatives.
+- Implementing the Ipswich Integrated Catchment Plan as part of our ongoing commitment to understanding, preparing for and responding to floodevents - Ongoing community education, awareness and engagement activities at local community and industry events and forums to promote disaster awareness and preparedness - Providing ongoing support to the State Emergency Service (SES), through a support policy, to enable the City of Ipswich to be more responsive to disaster events - Developed Bushfire Hazard Response plans for the areas in Ipswich that face high bushfire risk - Partnered with the Queenslanders with Disability Network, the Centre for Disability Research and Policy at The University of Sydney and the Queensland Government, to promote the Disability Inclusive Disaster Risk Reduction Framework and decrease disaster risk for people with disabilities and their carers - Maintaining, reviewing and updating the Local Disaster Management Plan and Local Recovery Plan in consultation with the Local Disaster Management Group and the Local Recovery and Resilience Group, to ensure a coordinated multiagency response to and recovery from disasters in our city - Ongoing coordination of the Local Disaster Management Group and subsequent partnering with emergency services and support agencies on community awareness and education initiatives.